Reading:

 Dynamic pricing is a process where you focus on price and adjust accordingly based on price levels.

-Dynamic Pricing
+revenue management with Dynamic Pricing

 Dynamic pricing uses intelligent algorithms to calculate and adjust prices in real time.
 In this way, you’re able to recalculate and optimize your prices as often as you need to in order to maximize your revenue and increase your profit margins.

-Dynamic pricing doesn’t just take into account pricing, it also considers your competitor’s prices, your cancellation rates and more.
+Dynamic pricing doesn’t just take into account pricing; it also considers your competitors’ prices, your cancellation rates, and more.

 How the terms differ